Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 </table>

 ### Spell Support
 All of the Spells provide consistency and support.
 The archetypical Field Spell [Plane](#Spells) helps in small ways that make constructing boards easier and facilityze disruption.
 [Permutation](#Spells) is almost as powerful a consistency tool as Algorithm.
-[Solution](#Spells) is the archetypical revival Spell, although requires Link monsters to work.
+[Solution](#Spells) is the archetypical revival Spell, although requires Link Monsters to work.
 [Slice](#Spells) is a welcome addition for SAKs, and even has recursability.

 ### Trap Interruption

 ### Tokens
 Many cards Summon [Rubic Tokens](#Monsters), and to either player’s field too.
 Just like construction lines in geometrics, these Tokens are pivotal to the archetype’s strategics.

-Since all of the Extra Deck monsters only require archetypical material, Rubic Tokens are perfectly fine to use as material for their Special Summons.
+Since all of the Extra Deck Monsters only require archetypical material, Rubic Tokens are perfectly fine to use as material for their Special Summons.
 They can be tuned with [Lv3 Tuners](#Level-3-Tuners) for [Lv6 Synchros](#Synchro-Monsters), or more oftenly, used as Link material for link climbing.

-Those Summoned to the opponent’s field are indeed free Tributes or material (and as DARK Cyberse monsters, they are highly synchronical) but only if the opponent can make use of them – otherwise, an overflow of Tokens can clog their board and slow down combos.
+Those Summoned to the opponent’s field are indeed free Tributes or material (and as DARK Cyberse Monsters, they are highly synchronical) but only if the opponent can make use of them – otherwise, an overflow of Tokens can clog their board and slow down combos.
 With only 300 ATK, they’re unexpected holes in the fortress, perfectly awaiting an attack from [Haversine](#Synchro-Monsters) or [Arcsine](#Synchro-Monsters) for critical damage.

 <br>